EuanPyle/relion4_tomo_robot/README.md

-## Automated Workflow to Go From Tilt Series Stacks to Reconstructed Tomograms for RELION 4.0
+## Automated Workflow From Tilt Series to Reconstructed Tomograms for RELION 4.0

 #### Motivation